Skip to content

 mr.-pg-construction-1

-Construction is seen in the background behind Mr. PG in his current spot at the intersection of Highway 96 and Highway 16.
+Construction is seen in the background behind Mr. PG in his spot at the intersection of Highway 97 and Highway 16.
+The area has been built up more since this file photo was taken.

 Mr. PG, the city’s iconic mascot, is looking for a new home.